moikakd/Camphish-pro/readme.md

 ---

 ### 🛡️ LEGAL & ETHICAL DISCLOSURE
-This framework is developed strictly for authorized security testing, penetration testing research, and educational purposes.
-Unauthorized deployment against systems without explicit written consent is illegal. **CIPHER-CAMPHISH-PRO** is a contribution to the cybersecurity community intended to study interaction vulnerabilities and harden global defenses.
+This framework is developed strictly for authorized security testing and educational purposes.
+Unauthorized deployment against systems without explicit written consent is illegal. **CIPHER-CAMPHISH-PRO** is a contribution to the cybersecurity community intended to harden global defenses.

 <p align="center">
   <br>